jannik-brinkmann/ieat/README.md

 ## Results and Discussion

+I conducted the experiments using pre-trained ImageGPT-Large.
+The obtained differential associations often differ from the results reported in the original paper.
+The source of these deviations is still under investigation.

 |                 | X                 | Y                | A             | B             | Effect Size   | p-Value       |
 | --------------- |:-----------------:|:----------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 | Age             | Young             | Old              | Pleasent      | Unpleasent    | -0.37     | 0.74      |